Your browser does not support script My Evening with President Donald Trump - By Thorsten Overgaard - The Story Behind That Picture 188

 Tables decorated with chocolate treats curtesy of the president.
 Leica M10 with Leica 75mm Noctilux-M ASPH f/1.25. © 2018 Thorsten von Overgaard.

-I was seated at a table just next to the stage and I had scouted which locations I would photograph from, beforehand.
+I was seated at a table just next to the stage and I had scouted which locations I would photograph from beforehand.
 I tested the grounds before people got seated to see how the Secret Service would react.

 You just have to limit your possibilities of sticking out.
 Only do what’s necessary.
 It’s like photographing in a museum.
 You plan the angles and things that you want, and when you have planned it properly and the scene is as you want it, you take the photo.
-The museum guard comes over and tells you, “No photographs” and you act surprised and say, “Oh, I’m sorry”.
+The museum guard comes over and tells you, “No photographs,” and you act surprised and say, “Oh, I’m sorry.”
 You got your photo of children and people studying a painting.
 Then you walk to the next room in the museum where it’s a new guard and a new opportunity.

 I already have my location for the photo, which happens to be my seat at the dinner, next to the speaker’s chair.
-The saying is that President Trump is supposed to speak for 20 minutes, but that he always speaks twice as long.
-All I have to do is sit and study the gestures and expressions and make a decision which ones I want.
+The saying is that President Trump is supposed to speak for 20 minutes, but he always speaks twice as long.
+All I have to do is sit and study the gestures and expressions and make a decision on which ones I want.
 Then get into action.

 I'm not going to photograph non-stop for 20 or 40 minutes.
 I have certain looks I want, and overall they should communicate something about the person that gives you an idea about how and who he is.
-It’s like making a portrait of a person, but one who is speaking, and it won’t work with mid-sentence photos, open mouth and so on.
-It has to be a moment of a pose in-between all of the other things going on.
+It’s like making a portrait of a person, but one who is speaking, and it won’t work with mid-sentence photos, open mouth, and so on.
+It has to be a moment of a pose in between all of the other things going on.

 A determined look into the camera while not speaking.
 Maybe a smile.